V-Sense/CPM_PF/README.md

 make -j4
 ```

-*Please note*: Folders inside "bin" have to be created manually before running following the usage:
+*Please note*: Folders inside "bin" have to be created manually and copy "utils" folder from the **Datasets** downloaded below before running following the usage:

 ```
 CPM_PF